 If the interview is at their offices it will just be in a normal room – don’t worry, it won’t be a cell or a court room.

-Occasionally, the DWP or council may ask to have the interview at your home or some other place.
+Occasionally, they may ask to have the interview at your home or some other place.
 This may be easier for you, although they could request this if they think it may help their investigation.
 For example, if they suspect you are living with a partner who you’ve not told them about, they may be looking to see evidence of this when they come to your home.
 Although you may feel more relaxed having the interview in a familiar place it may also be more distracting for you, and harder to stop thinking about it afterwards.
 You don’t have to agree to have an interview at home, and can ask them to leave at any time if you change your mind during the interview.

 You don’t have to dress smartly, like you would if you were going to court.
 Although it is a formal interview, they are not there to judge you, only to get a clearer picture of what has happened.

 If you have to make a special journey to their office to get to the interview you can claim back your travel expenses.
 For this reason, they may arrange the interview at your Jobcentre Plus on the day that you normally have to sign on.